dazraf/vertx-hot/readme.md

 ## Buck Instructions

+[Buck](https://buckbuild.com/) is an efficient build system capable of identifying and recompiling only what it absolutely has to.

+Before you rush off to switch from Maven/Gradle to Buck, it's important to bear in mind that Buck is not (and doesn't intend to be) as featureful as Maven.
+If you're used to transitive dependency retrieval, haven't heard of the concept of checking-in dependencies, leverage multitudinous Maven plugins, have developed custom Maven plugins, regularly rely on your build system's strong IDE integration, or just need things to work "out-of-the-box", then Buck might not be for you.
+However, if you are looking for outrageously fast builds, are prepared to rethink your project structure, and if the concepts behind Buck resonate for you, then you may want to give it a try.

+The Buck support in vertx-hot is presently both limited and inefficient, but is hopefully sufficient to be of use to simple projects.
+As always, feature and pull requests are most welcome.

 ### Step 1: Get the jar

 The vertx-hot-buck build produces a fat-jar, to make inclusion from Buck projects fairly simple.